geoserver/geoserver/CONTRIBUTING.md

 3. **Do not commit jars or libs, use Maven instead:** In general never commit a depending library directly into the repository, this is what we use Maven for.
 If you have a jar that is not present in any maven repositories, ask on the developer list to get it uploaded to one of the project maven repositories.

-4. **Ensure code is properly formatted:** Ensure that the IDE or editor used to edit source files is setup with proper formatting rules.
-This means spaces instead of tabs, 100 character line break, etc...
+4. **Ensure code is properly formatted:** We follow the [Google formatting conventions](https://google.github.io/styleguide/javaguide.html) with the AOSP variant (4 spaces indent instead of 2).

-   If using Eclipse ensure you have configured it with the [template and formatter](http://docs.geotools.org/latest/developer/conventions/code/style.html#use-of-formatting-tools) used for GeoTools.
+   The [google-java-format project](https://github.com/google/google-java-format) offers plugins for various IDEs.
+If your IDE is not supported, please just build once on the command line before committing.

 ## Community commit access